-The revised Remedial Investigation Report for OU-1 and OU-2 was submitted by NERT in August 2023.
-NERT received a comment from NDEP in December 2023 and an additional comment in January 2024.
-A revised report will be submitted by February 29, 2024.
+The revised Remedial Investigation Report for OU-1 and OU-2 was submitted by NERT in February 2024, and approved by NDEP on February 26, 2024.
 This report summarizes the results of the investigations and details the nature (i.e., what chemicals) and extent (i.e., where they are) of the contamination from the NERT Site within the boundaries of OU-1 and OU-2.

-NERT expects to submit a second remedial investigation report containing the findings of the investigations within the boundaries of OU-3 in 2024.
+NERT expects to submit a second remedial investigation report containing the findings of the investigations within the boundaries of OU-3 in Spring 2025.

 Treatability and Pilot Study Results - NERT is field testing several potential technologies to reduce contamination in soil and groundwater.
 To date, ten studies have either been completed or are in progress.
 Preliminary results have shown certain remedial technologies dramatically lower contaminant concentrations and prevent further migration of contaminants.
-The studies are expected to be completed in 2024.
+The studies are expected to continue in 2025.